 Fashion Styling (Online Short Course)

-- How to communicate with different professionals within the fashion industry (Editors, PRs, Model Agencies…)
+- How to communicate with your commissioners and collaborators (Photographers, Editors, PRs, Model Agencies…)

 - Trends: What are they, how do we spot them, and can we predict them?